-A cappella means to sing without an accompaniment.
+A cappella means to sing without instrumental accompaniment.
 It is short for alla cappella – Italian for "in the chapel" – which, in the 16th century, would have meant unaccompanied.
 A cappella music can be polyphonic, homophonic, or unison.
 It is the opposite of cantata, which is accompanied singing.

+Religious orders, blue field, hollers, and some traditional folk music all exemplify early forms of a capella.
 Over the years, the a cappella style has expanded into genres such as pop, doo-wop, and barbershop quartets.
 Many modern a cappella groups or artists use their voices, through the technique of beat-boxing, to add percussive elements to their songs.

 A particularly distinctive form of a cappella is barbershop music.
 This is characterized by consonant four-part chords for every melody note in a predominantly homophonic texture.
 Each of the four parts has its own role: generally, the lead sings the melody, the tenor harmonizes above the melody, the bass sings the lowest harmonizing notes, and the baritone completes the chord, usually below the lead.